Odessa pogroms: Antisemitic attitudes and the Russian ruling class

 Antisemitism was common in the nobility and socially acceptable, and the tsar was said to make antisemitic statements, such as "Nine-tenths of the troublemakers are Jews, the people’s whole anger turned against them.
 That is how the pogroms happened", though there was a distinction between official and unofficial participation in right-wing movements.
-The tsar exhibited leniency toward organizations like the Black Hundreds and encouraged "patriots", often granting clemency to pogromists; he supported 1,713 petitions while only refusing 78, and 147 unknown.
+The tsar exhibited leniency toward organizations like the Black Hundreds and encouraged "patriots", often granting clemency to pogromists; he supported 1,713 petitions while only refusing 78.
 A.V.
 Kaulbars, commander of Odessa's military garrison, became a leader in the Union of the Russian People, a far-right antisemitic monarchist group.
 "Patriotic" demonstrations, organized by local authorities, police, and the Black Hundreds, were a precursor to pogroms.
-Police provided the images of the tsar and flags for the demonstrations, and acted as support along with the military for the pogromists.
+Police provided demonstrators with patriotic flags and images of the tsar, and acted as support, along with the military, for the pogromists.
 Troops, police, and Orthodox priests accompanied the processions.
 The antisemitic Black Hundreds had close connections to the authorities.
 These ultra-nationalist, monarchist, chauvinist organizations had support of local authorities to suppress revolutionary activity.
 Their goal was shared with the tsar to crush the revolutionary movement.
 S. An-sky wrote that the pogroms "were all organized by the government with the single goal of putting out the revolutionary fire with Jewish blood."
 The purpose of the pogroms was to use Jews as a scapegoat and deter them from revolutionary activity.